 Overall, I completely recommend the Kelly Kettle.
 If you’ve read my review, you understand its strengths and limitations, if you think it suits your needs and you are thinking of getting one, don’t hesitate!
 It will likely last you a lifetime.
 Additionally, I have nothing but great things to say about the folks from Kelly Kettle.
 They couldn’t have been more helpful and friendly.

-For this review I received a Kelly Kettle Base Camp in stainless steel, which came as part of a kit which included the the pot support, pan/lid, handle, grill and bag.
+For this review, I received a Kelly Kettle Base Camp in stainless steel, which came as part of a kit that included the pot support, pan/lid, handle, grill and bag.
 This kit currently retails at $108.99, although you can purchase the kettle alone for $89.99, the aluminium kettles are cheaper again.
 Kelly Kettles can also be purchased directly from Kelly Kettle (UK, Ireland & Europe) and Kelly Kettle USA.